 H.4.
 Can I take MATH 127 instead of MATH 137 and/or MATH 128 instead of MATH 138?

 Yes.
-However, make sure you understand the prerequisites for STAT 230 (which are complicated).
+However, make sure you understand the required prerequisites and their respective grade requirements for STAT 230.

 H.5.
 What MATH/CS courses do I need 60% in?